-ACADEMIC YEAR: 2018-19 NATIONAL COST CENTRE: MODULE LEADER: Paul Mahrer OTHER MODULE STAFF:
+ACADEMIC YEAR: 2019-20 NATIONAL COST CENTRE: MODULE LEADER: Dr Paul Mahrer OTHER MODULE STAFF:

-This module leads on from HIGH 1047 and has several key themes.
+This module leads on from the first year research methods module and has several key themes.
 Firstly, students are introduced to the concept of hypothesis testing through inferential statistical analysis.
-Tests of nominal distribution, difference (both pairwise and single-factor) and association are covered and students are encouraged to draw upon these in their assessments.
+Tests of nominal distribution, difference (both pairwise and single-factor) and association are covered, and students are encouraged to draw upon these in their assessments.
 Another emphasis is upon formal academic report writing.
 Students' own research is written according to the conventions found in the literature as this is the format expected of third-year work.
 Practical aspects of the module include an introduction to specialist analysis software, collaborating and working in groups and the opportunity to work away from College when gathering data.